PickNikRobotics/moveit_studio_ur_ws/README.md

 [Base configs](src/picknik_ur_base_config/README.md) are used to configure all of the system components that remain unchanged when deploying the robot to a new location.

-[Site configs](src/picknik_ur_site_config/README.md) are used to specify additional features or constraints to be added to the robot such as additional cameras, sensors, and actuators as well as obstacles (like walls), joint speed and torque limits, network settings, waypoint locations, cameral calibration, and more.
+[Site configs](src/picknik_ur_site_config/README.md) are used to specify additional features or constraints to be added to the robot such as additional cameras, sensors, and actuators as well as obstacles (like walls), joint speed and torque limits, network settings, waypoint locations, camera calibration, and more.

 ### Writing Your Own Configuration